+++ UPDATE +++

 If you are from Austria and your partner is from Russia, Switzerland, the Czech Republic or any other country that does not have marriage equality, you will not be allowed to get married here either.

-Not only does this affect binational partnerships, same-sex couples who were already married abroad before 2019 are also being targeted.
+Not only does this affect binational partnerships, same-sex couples who have already married abroad before 2019 are also being targeted.
 Their marriage will not be legally accepted by the Austrian authorities.
 This has far-reaching consequences as the example of a Portuguese-Austrian pair of men who told their story to Der Standard illustrates: The two married in Portugal in 2015 and sought to have their marriage confirmed in Vienna.
 The registry office, however, denied their wish.
 In order for their marriage to be legal in Austria, they now have to get married a second time.

 Not legally binding

 According to Councilman Peter Hanke’s spokesperson, the news regarding the denial of same-sex marriages from abroad reached the City of Vienna by phone.
 Both these provisions – the denial to grant same-sex marriage to binational couples with a marriage inequality background, as well as the refusal to recognize same-sex marriages from abroad – reportedly will not be implemented until March.
 Nevertheless, they are to be “accepted as binding”.
 The ministry emphasized this several times at the city’s request, and the city’s own lawyers have confirmed it.

 Although these regulations are not yet legally binding, as long as the authorities treat them as such it will be nearly impossible for people affected by these upcoming restrictions to get married in Austria.